forpaperanonymity/NexMesh-a-field-configurable-mesh-node/README.md

 * **Bridge Node**: Connected to the internet through a WiFi gateway.
 It publishes its own data and the data received from other nodes in the mesh to an MQTT topic.

 The Challenge & Solution

 One of the main challenges in deploying such meshes is adaptability.
 There is a need for nodes that can easily adapt to changing environments (e.g., changing WiFi credentials, API support) and are easily programmable for different sensing requirements.

-This work introduces NexMesh, an architecture based on the painlessMesh library that decouples the sensing component of a node from its network configuration.
+This work introduces ***NexMesh***, an architecture based on the [painlessMesh](https://github.com/gmag11/painlessMesh/tree/master) library that decouples the sensing component of a node from its network configuration.
 This allows for fast, field-configurable deployment of mesh WSNs that connect to the cloud via MQTT.
 This is accomplished by dividing the architecture into two components:

 1. **Sensing Logic (Pre-deployment)**: Programmed once.
 Ideally, this is the only component where the user adds sensor-specific functionalities.